Gladstone Park’s Road Rebellions!

 The infamous Amos Snell, Chicago toll-collecting tycoon and millionaire real estate owner of over 350 buildings who was murdered in his own home in a case that many do not consider solved.
 Did it have anything to do with the road rebellion incident two years later where merchants, resentful of paying to travel the miles of roads he owned from the center city out to the Northwest area of the city, killed the toll collector and burned down his gate and booth?
 Drawing from chicagology.

 This version of the story gains more credence if we read accounts from the Illinois Courts.
-For not more than a month later, Snell’s family tried to take over the toll roads the patriarch had owned and the Illinois Supreme Court ruled they had no authority.
-The reason: Snell could not legally pass the right to collect tolls to his heirs.
+For not more than a month later, Snell’s family tried to take over the toll roads the patriarch had owned and the Illinois Supreme Court ruled they had no authority to do so.
+The reason: they found Snell could not legally pass the right to collect tolls to his heirs.
 The family appealed, taking the case all the way to the U.S. Supreme Court which, in 1894, upheld the state’s decision.

 Finally the roads Gladstonians know as N. Northwest Highway, N. Milwaukee, and N. Elston were free!